-Some problems may make it difficult to keep baby awake while trying to breastfeed.
+Some problems may make it difficult to keep a baby awake while trying to breastfeed.

-Things that may Cause Extra Sleepiness in Baby
+Things that may Cause Extra Sleepiness in a Baby

-Any drugs given to Mom during labour especially during a C-section
+Any drugs that are given to the mother during labor especially during a C-section

 birth.
-The drugs pass into baby’s system while inside Mom.
+The drugs pass into the baby’s system while in utero.

-• Jaundice causes lethargy.
-The phototherapy treatment that is given to treat jaundice can cause extra grogginess in baby.
+Jaundice causes lethargy.
+The phototherapy treatment that is given to treat jaundice can cause extra grogginess in a baby.

-• Mom and/or baby are ill or have health problems.
+- The mother and/or her baby are ill or have health problems.

 supply.
-This can cause baby to become weak and therefore sleepy.
+This can cause a baby to become weak and therefore sleepy.

-• Separation of Mom and baby after birth can cause prolonged crying and fatigue.
+- Separation of the mother and her baby after birth can cause prolonged crying and fatigue.

 Signs that your Baby is Unusually Sleepy